Email infrastructure built for AI agents, not adapted from human email

 What happens to a pending message if no one approves it?

 Pending messages expire after a configurable TTL (default 72 hours).
-You can also cancel a pending message programmatically via cancel_message using the message_id returned by the original send_email call.
-The agent can query its own pending queue via list_pending at any time to check current status.
+You can also cancel a pending message programmatically via POST /v1/mailboxes/{mailbox_id}/emails/{email_id}/cancel using the id returned by the original send call.
+The agent can query the pending queue via GET /v1/oversight/pending at any time to check current status.

 How do we audit what the agent has done?